How To Do Dusshera Pooja At Home?

 2. Dashmi in West Bengal: Larger than life Durga Pooja Pandals

 The Bengalis celebrate Durga Pooja-- a ten-day spectacle of colours, dance, devotion, and an orgy of food.
 Durga Puja decorations are done so beautifully across each of the pandals that they are bound to leave any outsiders speechless with its gorgeous appeal.
 For ten days, Durga Maa is worshipped to the thumps of drums and cymbals.
 The atmosphere is filled with clouds of incense as people dance with earthen pots of burning coconut husk.
+Amidst these vibrant celebrations, selecting the perfect Dussehra gift can further uplift the spirits.
 On Dashmi, married women smear sindoor (red vermillion) on Goddess as it is believed she returned to her in-laws with her five children.
-The leftover sindoor is smeared on to each other by married women in front of the Goddess idol for the welfare and long life of their husband.
+The leftover sindoor is smeared onto each other by married women in front of the Goddess idol for the welfare and long life of their husband.
 On Dashmi, Durga idols are immersed in water, amidst fanfare and loud music.

-The nine days of Navratri witnesses a whirlwind of colorful ghagra, dancing feet, dandiya sticks moving energetically to the rhythm of fast-paced songs.
+The nine days of Navratri witness a whirlwind of colorful ghagra, dancing feet, and dandiya sticks moving energetically to the rhythm of fast-paced songs.
 Music, food, dance, and liveliness flow in abundance.
-Maa Ambe is worshipped, and Gujarati aarti dance is performed in the honour of mother Goddess.
+Maa Ambe is worshipped, and Gujarati aarti dance is performed in the honor of mother Goddess.